American cop Tom Decker used his detective skills to locate his great-great-grandmother’s house using nothing but one old photograph from the 1920s.

 The 41-year-old Mallon, who was born and bred in the house, said, "It's really been lovely to have been able to help Tom to find out more about his family roots."

-The Belfast Telegraph reports that the two men were put together by the "Mooney" program on RTE Radio 1, which picked up on the story.
+The Belfast Telegraph reported that the two men were put together by the "Mooney" program on RTE Radio 1, which picked up on the story.

 When starting out on his search to locate the family home, Decker only had a faded black and white photograph taken in the 1920s during his ancestor Rose Ann Decker’s (nee Carson) trip to visit Irish relatives.
 The house in the photo turned out not to be of Rose’s family home but that of her sister Maggie McGouran.

-While Decker was flying to Dublin last week, a friend of his posted the photo on the Reddit website with a promise of a $150 reward to anyone who could help identify the house.
+While Decker was flying to Dublin, a friend of his posted the photo on the Reddit website with a promise of a $150 reward to anyone who could help identify the house.

 "I will Paypal you $150 USD if you can find this building in Dublin on Google maps (original image of house).” read the ad, which was posted on February 19.